Allen Wolf: Filmmaking

 In 2005, he produced a short, The Sound of Movies, which was a finalist for the Coca-Cola Refreshing Filmmaker's Award.

-In 2010, Wolf's feature directorial debut, In My Sleep screened at the market at the Cannes Film Festival, where The Hollywood Reporter called it "A sexy, well-made thriller.
+In 2010, Wolf's feature directorial debut, In My Sleep, screened at the market at the Cannes Film Festival, where The Hollywood Reporter called it "A sexy, well-made thriller.
 Savvy entertainment…will appeal to twentysomething audiences and movie-buff viewers who appreciate the pursued-pursuer, Hitchcockian style of suspenser.
 Narratively, In My Sleep never rests, a credit to the tight, psychologically astute pacing of filmmaker Wolf and editor Peter Devaney Flanagan.
 In like dark vein, cinematographer Michael Hardwick's taut compositions and vivid scopings magnify this nocturnal horror story."

-On November 6, 2010, In My Sleep screened at the Fort Lauderdale Film Festival where it won the Audience Choice Award.
+On November 6, 2010, In My Sleep screened at the Fort Lauderdale Film Festival, where it won the Audience Choice Award.
 Since it first screened at Cannes, the movie has sold to over seventy countries around the world.
-In My Sleep was released theatrically in over twenty-five cities in the U.S. and debuted as the number one new independent movie its opening weekend.
-The In My Sleep(Special Edition Blu-ray/DVD Combo) was released on November 8, 2011.
-Allen was interviewed about his hit film In My Sleep January 15, 2012 on the show NewsTek.
+In My Sleep was released theatrically in more than twenty-five cities in the U.S. and debuted as the number-one new independent movie its opening weekend.
+The In My Sleep (Special Edition Blu-ray/DVD Combo) was released on November 8, 2011.
+Allen was interviewed about his hit film In My Sleep January 15, 2012, on the show NewsTek.

 In 2014, Wolf was a story consultant for the Hulu series Complete Works.

 In 2015, In My Sleep debuted on the Lifetime Movie Network.

 In 2021, Wolf wrote, directed, and produced the feature film The Sound of Violet based on his novel.
 The screenplay for The Sound of Violet won ten awards.
 It was a Second Rounder for the Austin Film Festival and won the Silver Award at the Cinequest Film Festival.
-The film is expected to be released in 2022.
+The film received a limited theatrical release on April 29, 2022 and earned $32,333 at the box office.
+It was the number 1 new independent film on its opening weekend.